josedaniele/BaSP-M2023/README.md

 ## Week 02

 During the second week, we worked on the HTML structure of the landing page for the gym application.
-The landing page is designed to showcase the main features of the application and encourage potential users to sign up.
+The landing page is designed to showcase the main features of the application.
 The HTML structure includes:

 -A header section featuring the gym logo and a button for users to register or log in to their accounts -A sidebar with a navigation menu that allows users to easily navigate through the different sections of the landing page